• Skip to primary navigation

 What is Adai?

 Adai is a complex carb Indian style Crepes.
 This is a traditional South Indian tiffin and is so much more than a Dosa in terms of nutrition.
-It is basically a combination of rice, lentils and spices.
-These are then soaked and ground to a smooth paste.

 And then some more nutrition boost.
 We add some freshly plucked Moringa leaves( Drumstick leaves) and there you go, we have a wholesome meal rich in carbs, proteins and iron.